2004 Coca-Cola 600

-The 2004 Coca-Cola 600, the 45th running of the race, was a NASCAR Nextel Cup Series race held on May 30, 2004 at Lowe's Motor Speedway in Charlotte, North Carolina.
-Contested at 400 laps on the 1.5 mile (2.4 km) speedway, it was the twelfth race of the 2004 NASCAR Nextel Cup Series season.
+The 2004 Coca-Cola 600, the 45th running of the race, was a NASCAR Nextel Cup Series race held on May 30, 2004 at Lowe's Motor Speedway in Concord, North Carolina.
+Contested at 400 laps on the 1.5 mile (2.4 km) speedway, it was the 12th race of the 2004 NASCAR Nextel Cup Series season.
 Jimmie Johnson of Hendrick Motorsports won the race, his second win of the season and also at Charlotte.
-Michael Waltrip finished second and Matt Kenseth finished third.
+Michael Waltrip finished 2nd and Matt Kenseth finished 3rd.